asgardeo/asgardeo-auth-react-sdk/README.md

 In addition, the `fallback` prop is used to specify a fallback component that will be rendered when the user is not authenticated.

+The `AuthProvider` also automatically requests for the access token should the URL contain the `code` query parameter.

+If the response mode is set to `form_post`, then you will have your own ways of retrieving the authorization code and session state from your backend.
+In that case, you can use the `getAuthParams()` prop method to pass an async callback function that would return the `authorizationCode` and `sessionState` in a Promise.
+This way, the `AuthProvider` will use the authorization code returned by this method to automatically request for an access token.

 #### Example

 ```TypeScript